-A long-time favorite among houseplant owners, no collection is complete without a money plant.
+A long-time favourite among houseplant owners, no collection is complete without a money plant.
 This one is from East Asia, but it is not so distantly related to the nettles which grow wild in Britain.

 Easy to care for, it’s the perfect plant for new gardeners.
 It can survive well if you forget to water or feed it, and with proper attention, it will grow glossy green leaves and beautify your home!